CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/VocationRework.md

 Vocations represent your character's job, class, or life path.
 You should check with your narrator to make sure that you exists in the world.
 Some tradional fantasy example vocations are Rogue, Knight, Wizard, Paladin, Cleric, etc...
 Other example include Vagrant, Chef, or Salior.
 Each vocation has one or many governing attributes that logically would govern it.

 Vocational skills are skills that would logically fall under the vocation.
 All vocational skill levels are capped by their vocation level.
 For instance, if a character had level a 2 vocation, any vocational skill under it couldn't increase above 2, until it's vocation increased.
 Each vocational skill has one or many governing attributes that logically would govern it.
-A vocational skills governing attributes can be different than the vocations governing attributes.
+A vocational skill's governing attributes can be different than the vocations governing attributes.

 There are two kinds of vocational skills, combat and non-combat vocational skills.